Functioning smoke alarms are an essential part of home fire safety.

 Power Supply Options for Smoke Alarms

-- Hard-wired 240 volt smoke alarms with battery back up are connected to your home’s electrical system and need to be installed by a qualified Electrical Contractor.
-We recommend having your smoke alarms interconnected to provide the maximum level of protection – all smoke alarms sound off simultaneously if one alarm is activated ensuring all members of the household are alerted.
+- Hard-wired 240 volt smoke alarms with battery back up (either a 10-year Lithium battery or a 9v Alkaline battery) are connected to your home’s electrical system and need to be installed by a qualified Electrical Contractor.
+Your smoke alarms should be interconnected to provide the maximum level of protection – all smoke alarms sound off simultaneously if one alarm is activated ensuring all members of the household are alerted.
+It is illegal to replace existing hard-wired smoke alarms with battery-operated smoke alarms.

-- Battery-operated smoke alarms are operated by battery only.
-Although battery-operated alarms can be legally installed by the home handyman they still need to be maintained regularly to ensure that the battery is charged and the alarm working properly.
-Only some battery-operated smoke alarms can be interconnected so be sure to ask when purchasing.
+- Battery-operated smoke alarms are solely operated by 10-year Lithium battery.
+Although battery-operated alarms can legally be installed by the home handyman, they still need to be maintained regularly to ensure that the battery is charged and the alarm working properly.
+Be sure to check when purchasing that the battery-operated smoke alarm can be interconnected.

 Maintenance of your Smoke Alarm

-- Test monthly by pressing the test button with a broom handle
+- Test monthly by pressing the test button (carefully with a broom handle if necessary)

 - Vacuum regularly, at least once a month, to clean vents